r4phf43l/livecall/README.md

 -Activate
 ```
 # Usage
-You can add some extra features to your plugin like this
+You can add some extra features to your plugin like this:
 ```
 RocketChat( function() {
     this.registerGuest( {